Eric Moses Gurevitch

 Historian of Science, Technology, and Medicine in South Asia

-I am a National Endowment for the Humanities Postdoctoral Fellow at Vanderbilt University.
-At Vanderbilt, I am in the Asian Studies Department and am affiliated with the Program in Climate and Environmental Studies.
 My research aims to tell a more global history of science, technology, and medicine in which unexpected voices, practices and events come to stand alongside more standard narratives.